EwenG/badigeon/API.md

 Return the paths of all the resource conflicts (multiple resources with the same path) found on the classpath.
   - deps-map: A map with the same format than a deps.edn map.
 The dependencies resolved from this map are searched for conflicts.
 Default to the deps.edn map of the project (without merging the system-level and user-level deps.edn maps), with the addition of the maven central and clojars repository.

+## `badigeon.uberjar/walk-directory`

+Arglists: `([directory f])`

+Recursively visit all the files of a directory.
+For each visited file, the function f is called with two parameters: The path of the directory being recursively visited and the path of the file being visited, relative to the directory.

 ## `badigeon.jlink/jlink`